sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-set-size.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

-Prefer use `Set#size` directly instead of convert it to an array, and use `.length` of the array.
+Prefer using `Set#size` directly instead of first converting it to an array and then using its `.length` property.

 ## Fail